 The school day begins promptly at 8.55am, although the gate is open from 8.40 am so that pupils can socialise with each other and prepare for learning.
-Morning break is at 10.40 am until 10.55 am (except on Tuesdays when KS1 and KS2 have different play times)and lunch is from 12.00 noon until 1.00 pm (KS1 children start to go into lunch at 11.45 am).
+Morning break is at 10.40 am until 10.55 am and lunch is from 12.00 noon until 1.00 pm (KS1 children start to go into lunch from 11.45 am).
 There is an afternoon playtime for KS1 only, with a Golden Time play on Friday afternoons, for those KS2 children who have earned it.

 YR/1 - Pegasus Class Y2 - Pictor Class Y3 - Orion Class Y4 - Phoenix Class Y5 - Aquila Class Y6 - Draco Class

 Please see individual class pages for more information.

 At Copp, we provide a broad and balanced curriculum which is personalised and child-centred.
 There is usually a different topic each half term (although this may be extended if a half term is particularly short) which has a focus non-core subject in KS2 but which may include science in KS1.)
 This year, after discussions with our pupils, we will be having whole school topics.